cbillingham/cbillingham.github.io/_posts/2016-09-22-nate-robin-webgl.md

 There are 7 tutors total.
 Each teaches a different concept in graphics through visual renders and easy interactive numbers.
 I especially think the lightposition and projection tutors are extremely helpful.
-I found the idea of camera frustrum, orthographic vs. perspective projection a difficult theory to grasp.
+I found the idea of camera frustum, orthographic vs. perspective projection a difficult theory to grasp when I started.
 And it especially helps to have an interactive visual reference.

 ![Projection](/images/posts/nate-robin/projection.gif){: .post-image }